Man City news: Guardiola's side set English cup semi-final record with 9-0 thrashing of Burton | Goal.com

 Gabriel Jesus netted four goals at the Etihad Stadium, with Kevin De Bruyne, Oleksandr Zinchenko, Phil Foden, Kyle Walker and Riyad Mahrez all joining him on the scoresheet.

-The nine-goal spread was, not surprisingly, the largest margin of victory ever for an English cup semi-final single match, dating all the way back to the first ever FA Cup during the 1871-72 season.
+The nine-goal spread was the largest margin of victory ever for an English cup semi-final match, dating all the way back to the first ever FA Cup during the 1871-72 season.

 9 - Manchester City's 9-0 win against Burton Albion is the largest ever margin of victory in the semi-finals of an English cup competition.
 Answer. https://t.co/4Ij0UHu2HI — OptaJoe (@OptaJoe) January 9, 2019